TABLETOP EXERCISE

 Objective Participants Scenario Planning Engagement

-Technical To assess IR Plan in regards to technical staff roles and responsibilities.
+Technical To assess IR Plan with respect to technical staff roles and responsibilities.
 Security Managers, Analysts, Technical Staff Custom Kick-off call 4 hours on-site

 WHAT YOU GET